Safety modes and toolset tiers

 coreRegisters the daily-use catalog.
 This is the default.Routine questions about activities, wellness, fitness, events, and common non-destructive writes.

-fullRegisters core plus advanced or heavier workflows such as raw streams, workout-library management, custom-item management, sport settings, training-plan application, and delete-capable tools when delete mode also permits them.Power-user and coach workflows that need the full surface.
+fullRegisters core plus advanced or heavier workflows such as workout-library management, custom-item management, sport settings, training-plan application, and delete-capable tools when delete mode also permits them.Power-user and coach workflows that need the full surface.

 empty or unknownFalls back to core.Misconfiguration preserves the token-saving default.